Electrode-iOS/Swift-Community-Best-Practices/README.markdown

 ### Parameter List Inference

-Specifying parameter types inside a closure expression can lead to a rather verbose code.
+Specifying parameter types inside a closure expression can lead to rather verbose code.
 Only specify types if needed.

 ```swift
 let people = [